JacksonBurns/astartes/README.md

 > **Note**
 > The developers recommend passing `X`, `y`, and `labels` as `numpy` arrays and handling the conversion to and from other types explicity on your own.
 Behind-the-scenes type casting can lead to unexpected behavior!

 By default, `astartes` will split data randomly.
-Additionally, a variety of algorithmic sampling approaches can be used by specifying the `sampler` argument to the function (see the [Table of Implemented Samplers](#implemented-sampling-algorithms) for a complet list of options and their corresponding references):
+Additionally, a variety of algorithmic sampling approaches can be used by specifying the `sampler` argument to the function (see the [Table of Implemented Samplers](#implemented-sampling-algorithms) for a complete list of options and their corresponding references):

 ```python
 X_train, X_test, y_train, y_test = train_test_split(